bennettkelleyt-svg/kbennett-samples/KelleyBennett-Behind-the-Work.md

 ## How I See Documentation
 I view documentation as a bridge that connects and supports the way a system is built and the way it’s used.
-One of the advantages I bring to every project is approaching a product as a blank slate — much like a first time user would.
+One of the advantages I bring to every project is approaching a product as a blank slate, much like a first time user would.
 That perspective helps me focus on explaining the context behind a task, because when users understand the “why” of a task or feature, the workflow feels clearer and the functionality makes more sense.

 At the end of the day, my work always comes back to the user.
 By putting myself in their place and seeing things from their perspective, I want to make sure the content I create is accurate, appropriate, and genuinely helpful.
 When documentation truly works for the user, it doesn't just explain the product; it shapes how they feel about using it and the value it brings to their work.